Carli Lloyd says ‘Bye Twitter’ after being mocked for ‘Republican’ Fedex complaint

 However, several followers were quick to criticise Ms Lloyd for the Tweet, pointing out the privileged position she was in to be concerning herself which such trivial matters.

+Earlier this year, Ms Lloyd made the headlines for not taking a knee alongside her US teammates, coaches and other support staff at the Tokyo Olympics.
+Instead, she stood upright while the rest of the players, including Megan Rapinoe, took the knee.

+While her subsequent retirement wasn't directly triggered by that decision, it did certainly ostracise her from the rest of the US squad.

-One user responded: “Imagine blasting some low-paid, overworked delivery person on Twitter and then making yourself to be the victim.”
+Back in the present day, a number of social media users were quick to call Ms Lloyd out for her recent Tweet.
+“Imagine blasting some low-paid, overworked delivery person on Twitter and then making yourself to be the victim,” one reply read.

-Another commented: “She [Ms Lloyd] sounds like she’s about to run for office as a Republican.”
+Another person commented: “She [Ms Lloyd] sounds like she’s about to run for office as a Republican.”

 The pay and working hours of delivery drivers during the Covid-19 pandemic has been a topic of great discussion over the past 18 months.
 Amid the so-called ‘great resignation’, currently taking place across the US, pressure is building on companies like FedEx and Amazon to provide better working conditions to their delivery drivers and extended staff.